wp-plugins/auction-nudge/readme.txt

 == Description ==

-This plugin enables you to embed your live eBay information on your WordPress site using <a href="http://www.auctionnudge.com/">Auction Nudge</a>.
+This plugin enables you to embed your live eBay information on your WordPress site using <a href="https://www.auctionnudge.com/">Auction Nudge</a>.
 Auction Nudge is a set of free widgets to integrate eBay into your own website.
 Once installed, all tools will update automatically to display your most recent eBay information.
 The following tools are available to integrate eBay into your own website:

-* **Your eBay Listings** - displays your active items, with lots of options and filters to choose from
+* **Your eBay Listings** - displays your active items, with lots of options and filters to choose from.
+Show up to 100 items per page, and navigate multiple pages
 * **Your eBay Ads** - displays your current listings in an interactive banner ad, with different sizes and colours to choose from
 * **Your eBay Profile** - displays your eBay profile information like feedback rating and date of registration as a badge
 * **Your eBay Feedback** - displays your most recent feedback comments